Liv Ullman’s version of Strindberg’s classic play MISS JULIE is an incredible feature with powerful performances to match.

 I’ve been seduced.
 That’s the word that came to mind when leaving MISS JULIE, director Liv Ullman’s screen version of the classic play by August Strindberg.

-An “incredible new feature” I tweeted as I left the screening which also afforded me the honour of hearing Ullman describe the process of bringing this tragic tale to life in a post-show Q&A. It’s always been a difficult and challenging play to pull off, the heightened emotion of the story meaning that not only do you need actors of exceptional skill who are ready to bear gut-wrenchingly raw feelings to the audience but you need to build the sequence of events that begins one balmy midsummer late afternoon and ends the following morning, having resulted in tragedy for all concerned.
+An “incredible new feature” I tweeted as I left the screening which also afforded me the honour of hearing Ullman describe the process of bringing this tragic tale to life in a post-show Q&A. It’s always been a difficult and challenging play to pull off, the heightened emotion of the story meaning that not only do you need actors of exceptional skill who are ready to bear gut-wrenchingly raw feelings to the audience but you need to build the sequence of events that begins one balmy midsummer late afternoon and ends the following morning, has resulted in tragedy for all concerned.

 The acting is first and foremost what bowls you over.
 In one of the finest performances I’ve seen this year, Jessica Chastain imbues Julie with a fierceness and fragility that leaves you breathless.
 She is the haughty daughter of the landowning gentry in Northern Ireland (where Ullman has moved the action from its native Sweden) at the end of the 19th century.